 Viggo and I set off at nine this morning.
 A very light covering of snow and a temperature around 0ºC promised to make for a very pleasant walk.
 We headed for our customary a.m. ramble – a walk down the Broadview hill to the Riverdale footbridge.

-My Fuji X10 came along; it hasn’t seen much use in the past three years as I have turned to various Sony cameras, both dslr and compact to capture my pix.
-They all have aps-c sensors as opposed to much smaller sensor in the Fuji.
+My Fuji X10 came along; it hasn’t seen much use in the past three years as I have turned to various Sony cameras, both DSLR and compact to capture my pix.
+They all have aps-c sensors as opposed to a much smaller sensor in the Fuji.

 The Sonys produce sharper images and have none of the post-processing issues associated with the raw files from the Fuji X10.
 On the plus side, the X10 is a bit more compact and it has an excellent built-in Fujinon lens with a 28 to 112 mm zoom.
 It is also a beautiful camera to look at and it is just fun to use.

 From Broadview Avenue, the Don Valley stretches from south (on the left side of the pic) to the north.
 When we got down to the footbridge, I decided we’d go down into the valley itself for our walk instead of our usual walk along the fence up to the Adult Learning Center.
 The snow covering meant that there would be less bicycle traffic down there – a good thing given Viggo’s chase drive.

 From the green footbridge, I looked over to the off-leash dog area in Riverdale Park East.
 A dozen or so dogs were at play.
 We went down the steps of the bridge to the trail on the banks of the Don River and headed north.

 As we walked up the valley – Viggo off leash and free to check out things he figured needed to be – I decided that we’d take advantage of a beautiful day and walk all the way to the Brickworks area and up the Mud Creek Trail to Moore Avenue.
 It is perhaps my favourite city walk.